← Back to Blog

 April 2026 · 6 min read

 Your Mac captures text all day.
 A thought you type quickly.
 A link you copy.
+A Finder file you copied from the desktop.
 A command from Terminal.
 A quote from an article.
 A note from Apple Notes.
 A voice thought recorded through NotchLive.

 The problem is not capture.
 The problem is where all of that text goes next.

-That is the idea behind NotchPad: a private text inbox that lives in your MacBook's notch.
+That is the idea behind NotchPad: a MacBook notch app for notes, clipboard history, and snippets.
 It gives captured text one place to land before it becomes useful.

 NotchPad notes panel open from the MacBook notch